PearlN04/FNB-Data-Quest-Challenge-2025/README.md

-# FNB-Data-Quest-Challenge-2025
+# ML - Personalised Recommender System
 Machine learning model to deliver personalized customer offers for FNB using contextual data.

-## 🚀 FNB Recommender System — DataQuest 2025
+## 🚀  Recommender System
 ![Recommender System](MLimage.webp)

 ## 🌐 Overview
-This repository contains my submission for the **FNB DataQuest 2025 Challenge**, where the objective is to build a recommender system that can deliver relevant product offers to customers based on their historical interactions, preferences, and contextual data.
+This repository contains a machine learning-based recommender system designed to deliver relevant product offers to customers based on their historical interactions, preferences, and contextual data.

-The system is inspired by real-world recommendation engines such as those used by Netflix and Amazon, and is built to enhance FNB’s ability to personalize customer experiences across its digital platforms.
+Inspired by real-world recommendation engines like those used by Netflix and Amazon, this system aims to enhance personalized customer experiences across digital platforms through context-aware offer ranking and prioritization.

 ## 🌟 Problem
-FNB aims to deliver personalized offers by ranking and recommending the most relevant products for each user.
+Many banks aim to deliver personalized offers by ranking and recommending the most relevant products for each user.
 The task is to train a machine learning model that uses contextual and behavioral interaction data to recommend relevant financial products for each customer.

 This includes:
 - Display, click, and checkout interaction logs